RezSat/Ysharp-v4/README.md

 - It's actively maintained
 - It's a versatile programming language suited for many things
 - New features are constantly being added
-- Specially developing for Robotic Engineering & Computer Automation
+- Built-in libraries & functions for Robotic Engineering & Computer Automation

 # All Features